OasisLMF/OasisEvaluation/README.md

 # Oasis Evaluation 1.0.0 Release

-The Oasis Platform 1.0.0 release includes a full API for operating catastrophe models and a general consolidation of the platform architecture.
+The Oasis Platform v1 release includes a full API for operating catastrophe models and a general consolidation of the platform architecture.
 Windows SQL server is no longer a strict requirement.
 The platform can be run via docker containers on a single machine or, if required, scaled up to run on a cluster.

 Docker support is the main requirement for running the platform.
-A Linux based installation is the main focus of this example Evaluation deployment.
+A Linux based installation is the main focus of this example deployment.
-Running the install script from this repository automates install process of the OasisPlatform API 1.0.0, User Interface and example PiWind model.
+Running the install script from this repository automates install process of the OasisPlatform API v1, User Interface and example PiWind model.

 ## Install Prerequisites
-* Host Operating system with docker support, see [Docker compatibility matrix](https://success.docker.com/article/compatibility-matrix).
+* Host operating system with docker support, see [Docker compatibility matrix](https://success.docker.com/article/compatibility-matrix).
-* For this example we’ve used [Docker compose](https://docs.docker.com/compose/) which is required for running the install script
+* For this example we have used [Docker compose](https://docs.docker.com/compose/) which is required for running the install script.

 ## Cloud Provisioning
-PiWind is an example Toy model so only requires a small to medium sized Instance for demonstration.
+PiWind is an example model and only requires a small to medium sized Instance for demonstration.
 This of course will change depending on the size and complexity of the models hosted on the platform.

 * For running in AWS EC2 we recommend a a medium sized general purpose Instance such as *T2.medium* or larger
 * To host on Azure use a *Standard_B2s* or larger instance